jonmartin721/living-story-world/README.md

 Contributions welcome!
 Areas for expansion:

-- Additional style packs and narrative presets
+- Additional style packs and narrative presets.
-- Character/location portrait generation
+- Character/location portrait generation.
-- Export formats (EPUB, PDF)
-- Advanced world simulation mechanics
-- Test coverage improvements
 - World art shown for each world behind chapters.
 - Better visual transitions between chapters.
 - Themed reading mode for different worlds, or in Settings.
 - How can we end stories naturally or let readers do it in a way that isn't limiting or too abrupt?
+- Handling models refusing for safety concerns (happens occasionally).

 I'd love to see new improvements, feel free to suggest and open a PR!
 Contributions are very welcome.